PierreSenellart/provsql/doc/source/user/continuous-distributions.rst

       mixture(0.3, uniform(-1, 1),
                    uniform(9, 11)) AS independent_b;

-A **categorical** random variable assigns explicit probabilities to a list of outcomes:
+A :sqlfunc:`categorical` assigns explicit probabilities to its
+outcomes:

 .. code-block:: postgresql